Asian Music Circle: Further Indian music recordings by Harrison

 In March 1967, Harrison again consulted the Music Circle to find suitable musicians for one of his recordings.
 The song, "Within You Without You", features AMC members on instruments such as dilruba and tabla, and appeared on the Beatles' seminal album Sgt.
 Pepper's Lonely Hearts Club Band.
 Aside from the Western string orchestration arranged and overdubbed by Martin, and Beatles assistant Neil Aspinall playing one of the tambura parts, Harrison and the Indian players were the only musicians on the track.
 None of the Music Circle personnel were credited by name, a situation that Lavezzoli finds regrettable, given the quality of the tabla and dilruba playing.
 Research undertaken by the University of Liverpool's Department of Music has since identified the four musicians as Anna Joshi, Amrit Gajjar (both dilruba), Buddhadev Kansara (tambura) and Natwar Soni (tabla).

 Talking to Hunter Davies, Harrison bemoaned how, although the AMC's musicians played "much better than any Western musicians could do", the fact that they had daytime jobs and only played music part-time was reflected in their abilities in some cases.
 Harrison's next recordings in the genre were for the soundtrack to Joe Massot's film Wonderwall, part of which was issued as his first solo album, Wonderwall Music (1968).
 Harrison started the sessions in November 1967, again at Abbey Road, with an unnamed tabla player among the line-up of contributors.
-Looking for greater authenticity, he then travelled to Bombay in January 1968 and recorded at HMV Studios with musicians including Shivkumar Sharma, Aashish Khan and Hariprasad Chaurasia.
+Looking for greater authenticity, he then travelled to Bombay in January 1968 and recorded at His Master's Voice's studios with musicians including Shivkumar Sharma, Aashish Khan and Hariprasad Chaurasia.